Notes on Mindset

 * What's the one skill I'm going to work on here?
 This really helps when I'm approaching something new and big.
 By focusing on one piece of it, I'm focusing on improving some piece of the process or testing a new strategy and not evaluating the whole thing as one big "success" or "failure."

-[Writer's Note]: If you look at previous entries in the Blog Library, you'll notice that this one has a different style and it was only in hindsight that I realized the appropriateness (and irony) of making the switch with Carol Dweck's book.
+[Writer's Note]: If you look at previous entries about books, you'll notice that this one has a different style and it was only in hindsight that I realized the appropriateness (and irony) of making the switch with Carol Dweck's book.
 The library entries have challenged me the most in terms of creating content for our blog.
 I knew that I wanted to share what I have been reading, but I didn't just want to do a book report summarizing the main ideas of a book and then connecting it to Flow Circus because that would seem like not-well-veiled self-promotion.
 I tried a few entries using the "My 3 Takeaways" model that you'll see if you go back.
 That felt better and allowed me to reflect on my personal experience with main ideas from the book.

 But they seemed to be taking me a long time to write and I wasn't having fun doing them.
 Last week, when I reflected on this I realized as with many creative areas, I approached it with a fixed mindset.
 I focused on what blog entries "should be" particularly when talking about academic work, avoided it because it was challenging, and was concerned by what I could really add to the conversation.